jina-ai/dalle-flow/README.md

 DALL·E Flow is an interactive workflow for generating high-definition images from text prompt.
-First, it leverages [DALL·E-Mega](https://github.com/borisdayma/dalle-mini) to generate image candidates, and then calls [CLIP-as-service](https://github.com/jina-ai/clip-as-service) to rank the candidates w.r.t. the prompt.
+First, it leverages [DALL·E-Mega](https://github.com/borisdayma/dalle-mini), [GLID-3 XL](https://github.com/Jack000/glid-3-xl), and [Stable Diffusion](https://github.com/CompVis/stable-diffusion) to generate image candidates, and then calls [CLIP-as-service](https://github.com/jina-ai/clip-as-service) to rank the candidates w.r.t. the prompt.
 The preferred candidate is fed to [GLID-3 XL](https://github.com/Jack000/glid-3-xl) for diffusion, which often enriches the texture and background.
 Finally, the candidate is upscaled to 1024x1024 via [SwinIR](https://github.com/JingyunLiang/SwinIR).

 DALL·E Flow is built with [Jina](https://github.com/jina-ai/jina) in a client-server architecture, which gives it high scalability, non-blocking streaming, and a modern Pythonic interface.
 Client can interact with the server via gRPC/Websocket/HTTP with TLS.